DulminiMadumalika/HibernateJPA/README.md

-# HibernateJPA
+# POS System With Hibernate JPA
 ## POS System

-⋅⋅⋅POS system is modified with JPA.
+POS system is modified with JPA.

-⋅⋅⋅Already implemented POS system is changed by applying JPA.⋅⋅
+Already implemented POS system is changed by applying JPA.